-Sexual harassment isn’t just found lurking in the dark corners of human society.
+Sexual harassment isn’t just lurking in human society’s dark corners.
 It’s very much out in the open.
-The number of brave women who expressed a single #MeToo during the recent social media campaign was alarming to say the least.
+The number of brave women who expressed a single #MeToo during the recent social media campaign was alarming, to say the least.

 But it also highlighted uncertainty around the definition of sexual harassment.
-While lots of conversations are being had about what physically constitutes sexual harassment, there’s been little examination of the topic in digital environments.
+While many conversations are being had about what physically constitutes sexual harassment, there’s been little examination of the topic in digital environments.
 But online dating safety expert, Chris Dietzel, hopes to change that.

-However, he believes that one of the biggest problems we face is the fact that many people just aren’t aware of just how damaging unwanted behaviors can be.
+However, he believes that one of the biggest problems we face is that many people just aren’t aware of how damaging unwanted behaviors can be.
 This is down to the fact that acceptance of inappropriateness is something that’s deeply ingrained in modern culture.

 Knowing the limits

-A Ph.D.
-Student at McGill University in Montreal, Canada, Chris turned his attention to online dating after conducting some research into people’s experiences on certain sites and apps.
+A Ph.D. at McGill University in Montreal, Canada, Chris turned his attention to online dating after researching people’s experiences on certain sites and apps.

 “A lot of the inappropriate behaviors and sexual advances many condemn in offline environments – such as in the workplace or in social settings – aren’t always deemed as serious or damaging or problematic in a digital context,” he explains.

 The definition of sexual harassment is essentially anything unwanted that’s sexual in nature.
 Online, it could be sexual communication that’s intimidating, predatory, or humiliating.
-It could be an image or inappropriate texts.
+It could be an image or inappropriate text.
 Perhaps unsolicited or insistent messages.
 Jokes, even.
-And while we can argue that between consenting adults these could be acceptable, online there can be a high degree of uncertainty that true consent is mutual between two people.
+And while we can argue that between consenting adults, these could be accepted online, there can be a high degree of uncertainty that true consent is mutual between two people.

 “Context and permission are the keywords here,” says Chris.
-“Problems arise if there’s no open understanding or agreement of consent between the individuals.
-In online dating, the parameters of permission are too often based on assumptions about what one individual thinks that the other wants.
+“Problems arise if there’s no open understanding or consent agreement between the individuals.
+In online dating, permission parameters are too often based on assumptions about what one individual thinks the other wants.
 For example, two people may flirt on a dating app.
-While one person might assume that a conversation like this is a prelude to sex, the other may simply be enjoying the lighthearted conversation.”
+While one person might assume that a conversation like this is a prelude to sex, the other may simply enjoy the lighthearted conversation.”

-While it’s clear that there can easily be a breakdown in communication, what isn’t immediately apparent is how more extreme online behaviors creep in.
+While it’s clear that there can easily be a communication breakdown, what isn’t immediately apparent is how more extreme online behaviors creep in.
 While it’s logical (but definitely not excusable) that someone might lash out after being rejected, responding by publicly sharing an intimate photo is an extreme response.
 Actions like this fall under the banner of a word that many would be shocked to hear associated with online activity: rape.

-Putting something as extreme as ‘rape’ in a cultural context is admittedly an uncomfortable topic.
-While the word unequivocally refers to sexual violence, the term ‘rape culture’ requires definition, as it takes into account a complex set of behaviors, that many may not even consider problematic.
+Putting something as extreme as “rape” in a cultural context is admittedly an uncomfortable topic.
+While the word unequivocally refers to sexual violence, the term ‘rape culture’ requires definition, as it considers a complex set of behaviors that many may not even consider problematic.

-Chris works as a research assistant on “IMPACTS: Collaborations to Address Sexual Violence on Campus”, a seven-year project that addresses sexual violence on university campuses across Canada and internationally.
-The IMPACTS Project, which is housed at McGill, defines rape culture as: The way in which sexist societal attitudes, misogyny and language tacitly condone, minimize and/or normalize sexual violence — mostly against women, but also against other genders.
+Chris works on “IMPACTS: Collaborations to Address Sexual Violence on Campus,” a seven-year project that addresses sexual violence on university campuses across Canada and internationally.
+The IMPACTS Project, which is housed at McGill, defines rape culture as How sexist societal attitudes, misogyny, and language tacitly condone, minimize and/or normalize sexual violence — mostly against women, but also against other genders.

-“Online, these behaviors are evident in the way some people communicate about sex and violence.
+“Online, these behaviors are evident in how some people communicate about sex and violence.
 In fact, in some cases, people might not even be aware that they’re condoning it because certain terms, phrases, and behaviors have become normalized in mainstream cultures,” Chris explains.